hubmapconsortium/ccf-ontology/src/ontology/README.md

    $ git commit . -m "Releasing [version number]."
    ```

-2. Run the Git command to switch to the `master` environment
+2. Run the Git command to switch to the `main` environment

    ```
-   $ git checkout master
+   $ git checkout main
    ```

-3. Bring all the release changes to the `master` environment.
+3. Bring all the release changes from the `develop` to the `main` environment.

    ```
    $ git merge develop